Harley D. Nygren: Awards

 Rear Admiral Nygren has provided distinguished direction to the NOAA Corps through outstanding professional competence and leadership.
 His highly effective guidance, insight, and management are directly responsible for the necessary expansion, development, and adaptation of the Corps to best serve the public interest and to support the diverse missions of the National Oceanic and Atmospheric Administration (NOAA) and the Department.
 His success in meeting the program needs of NOAA is evidenced by an ever-increasing demand for officer assignments by all of its major entities.
 He was mostly responsible for the expansion of the NOAA Corps training program and for its location at the United States Merchant Marine Academy, Kings Point, New York.
 Studies for personnel analysis and evaluation which he initiated resulted in increased strength and stability of the Corps.
 Rear Admiral Nygren has given special attention to the concerns of minority groups, including the commissioning of women into the Corps to serve in the field on an equal basis with men.

 Nygren received the Society of American Military Engineers Karo Award in 1961.
 In addition, Nygren received the Department of Commerce Bronze Medal, a NOAA Unit Citation Award, and commendations from the United States Navy and the United States Air Force during his career.

 Death

 Nygren died on 17 November 2019 at the age of 94.
-On 6 December 2019, he was buried at Indiantown Gap National Cemetery in East Hanover Township in Lebanon County, Pennsylvania.
+He was buried at Indiantown Gap National Cemetery in Annville, Pennsylvania.